oslabs-beta/0ptiKube/README.md

    ```

 5. You are now ready to use our 0PTIKUBE application with all the configurations added 🥳
-- access your app by running the following commands in a new terminal.
+- Access your app by running the following commands in a new terminal.
 We recommend renaming each terminal tab to stay organized:

   ```bash
    #Required terminals for 0ptikube web app-------------------------